BOARD OF DIRECTORS POSITION DESCRIPTION

 The Arts Fund has had a significant impact on the development of the creative arts community throughout Waterloo Region.
 Arts Fund Board members contribute their time, expertise and goodwill, and are acknowledged as having a leadership role within the arts community.
 Serving on the Board is both an opportunity and a commitment.

 The 14-member volunteer board is responsible for allocating funding provided by Regional Council on an annual basis.
-Applications are assessed using the peer review model – the people with the best expertise to review project proposals and understand which artistic projects are of highest quality and worthy of support are artists and individuals with extensive involvement in the arts.
+Applications are assessed using the peer review model, starting in 2023, Peer Reviewers will be hired and paid to review artists applications.

 The Arts Fund does not provide comment or feedback about any grant application evaluations and/or funding decisions.
 It is essential to the integrity of the review process that Board members do not assist with preparing applications, nor discuss the deliberations or outcomes.
 Members sign and adhere to the Confidentiality and Conflict of Interest policies.

 Board members volunteer their time and expertise and receive no payment; some administrative expenses are reimbursed.

 Yes, Board members may apply for grants as individuals or on behalf of their affiliated organizations as they no longer review applications.

 Board Appointment and Term of Office